vkuznet/goimapsync/README.md

 ### goimapsync
 The `goimapsync` is a tool to bi-directionally sync local Maildir snapshot to IMAP servers of your choice.
 It supports the following set of actions:
-- *sync* mails from local maildir to IMAP
+- *sync*      to sync local maildir with IMAP server(s)
-- *fetch* mails from IMAP to local maildir folder
+- *fetch-new* to fetch new messages from IMAP
-- *move* mail(s) on IMAP server to given folder and message id
+- *fetch-all* to fetch all messages from IMAP
-- *fullsync* mails from local maildir to IMAP
+- *move*      to move mail(s) on IMAP server to given folder and message id
-It reproduces functionality of [fetchmail](https://www.fetchmail.info/), [procmail](https://userpages.umbc.edu/~ian/procmail.html)
+- *fullsync*  to fetch and sync mails between IMAP and local maildir It reproduces functionality of [fetchmail](https://www.fetchmail.info/), [procmail](https://userpages.umbc.edu/~ian/procmail.html)